-On May 31, 2013, the Company acquired a controlling interest in the retail auto glass business of Glass America, Inc. ("Glass America"), which operated 61 retail auto glass locations across 23 U.S. states under the trade names of Glass America and Auto Glass Services.
+On May 31, 2013, the Company acquired a controlling interest in the retail auto glass business of Glass America, Inc. ("Glass America"), which operated 61 retail auto glass locations across 23 U.S. states under the trade names of Glass America and Auto Glass Service.
 The Fund and its operating partner in its glass business each contributed their interests in their existing U.S. auto glass business ("Gerber Glass") on a relative valuation basis, along with a \$6.25 million U.S. cash equity contribution into a new entity and received a combined equity interest of 70%.
 Boyd funded \$5.25 million U.S. of the cash equity contribution and holds 55.19% of the new entity, as well as operating and Board control positions.
 Boyd's operating partner funded \$1.0 million U.S. of the cash equity contribution and holds 14.81% of the new entity.
 The shareholder of Glass America ("GA Contributor") contributed the business of Glass America on a relative valuation basis for a 30% non-controlling interest position.
 The cash equity contributions by Boyd and its operating partner were used to pay off third party debt of Glass America.
 In connection with the acquisition, the GA Contributor was issued a put option, which if exercised would obligate Boyd to purchase the non-controlling interest ownership at agreed upon valuation multiples as early as June 1, 2015.
 At the same time Boyd obtained a call option, which would require the GA Contributor to sell its non-controlling interest ownership to Boyd at agreed upon valuation multiples as early as December 1, 2016.
-In connection with the Glass America acquisition, the Company terminated its original put option agreement with its glass operating partner and issued a new put option.
-The new put option is restricted until December 1, 2016 and is exercisable anytime thereafter by the glass operating partner.
-The put option may be exercised before December 1, 2016 upon the occurrence of certain unusual events such as a change of control or resignation of the glass operating partner.
-Under the call and put options, Boyd will have the option, but not the obligation, to pay the purchase price by delivery of Boyd units of a value equal to the purchase price.
+In connection with the Glass America acquisition, the Company terminated its original agreement with its glass operating partner and issued a new put option.
+At the same time Boyd obtained a call option, which would require the glass operating partner to sell his non-controlling interest ownership to Boyd.
+The new call and put options are restricted until December 1, 2016 and are exercisable anytime thereafter by the glass operating partner or Boyd.
+The call and put options may be exercised before December 1, 2016 upon the occurrence of certain unusual events such as a change of control or resignation of the glass Under the call and put options, Boyd will have the option, but not the operating partner. obligation, to pay the purchase price by delivery of Boyd units of a value equal to the purchase price.